node-apn/node-apn/doc/apn.markdown

  - `passphrase` {String} The passphrase for the connection key, if required

- - `production` {Boolean} Specifies which environment to connect to: Production (if true) or Sandbox - The address will be set automatically.
+ - `production` {Boolean} Specifies which environment to connect to: Production (if true) or Sandbox - The hostname will be set automatically.
 (Defaults to NODE_ENV == "production", i.e. false unless the NODE_ENV environment variable is set accordingly)

  - `port` {Number} Gateway port (Defaults to: `2195`)